 The lack of emotional competence has lead to an escalation of depression, addictions and mental illnesses.
 Painful emotions are heavy entities that shouldn’t be taken lightly.
 It can leave us feeling weighed down and stuck.

-The only way to rise above the pain is by gaining a healthy sense of perspective on the predicament we are enduring.
-When we bring our stories of struggle to the light, we release the heavy emotional charge behind them.
+The only way to rise above the pain and find meaning in your struggles is by gaining a healthy sense of perspective on the predicament you’re enduring.
+When you bring your stories of struggle to the light, you release the heavy emotional charge behind them.